bradbell/at_cascade/readme.rst

 **Notation**    **Meaning**
-start_node      The top level node for this cascade end_node_set    This is a set of nodes below start_node fit_node        The option table parent node for a dismod_at fit mtall           All cause mortality data mtspecific      Cause specific mortality data mtother         Other cause mortality data
+start_node      The top level node for this cascade end_node_set    This is a set of nodes below start_node fit_node        Is the dismod_at option table parent node mtall           All cause mortality data mtspecific      Cause specific mortality data mtother         Other cause mortality data